How to Thrift Shop

 And finally, thrift shoppers will have much better luck finding layers and add-ons as opposed to solid wardrobe basics, though getting to know your local consignment owner can aid in this endeavor.
 "When the owners and shop employees can get to know you and your taste, they can look out for and let you know about items they think you'd like," Rae says.

-Readers, do any of you prefer buying your clothing at a thrift shop?
+Readers, how do you thrift shop?
 What's the best deal that you've scored secondhand?
 Recount your triumphant story in the comments below!